amorist/awesome/README.md

 ## Shell

+- [link-snitch](https://github.com/victoriadrake/link-snitch) - :octocat: GitHub Action to scan your site for broken links so you can fix them 🔗
 - [super-linter](https://github.com/github/super-linter) - Combination of multiple linters to install as a GitHub Action
 - [macos-virtualbox](https://github.com/myspaghetti/macos-virtualbox) - Push-button installer of macOS Catalina, Mojave, and High Sierra guests in Virtualbox for Windows, Linux, and macOS
 - [rebase](https://github.com/cirrus-actions/rebase) - GitHub Action to automatically rebase PRs